hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 ---
 title: "Nhost"
 metaTitle: "Nhost | Hasura Authentication Tutorial"
-metaDescription: "Nhost is the open source GraphQL backend (Firebase Alternative) and a development platform.
+metaDescription: "Nhost is the open source Firebase alternative with GraphQL and a development platform.
 Nhost is doing for the backend, what Netlify and Vercel are doing for the frontend.
 "
 ---